-- In case Windows fails to locate the latest driver on the internet, you will have to take matters in your hand and do a manual search.
-Hop on to the manufacturer’s website and locate and download the latest driver.
+- In case Windows fails to locate the latest driver on the internet, you will have to do a manual search.
+Browse to the manufacturer’s website and locate and download the latest driver.
 However, before you do that, note down the name of your network card.
 Now, visit the manufacturer’s site, search for the newest driver for the network card.
-Alternately, type the name and the model number of your network card in Google search bar and locate the latest driver.
+Alternatively, type the name and the model number of your network card in Google search bar and locate the latest driver.

 - After you have located the latest driver, download the file and save it on your desktop or another suitable location.
 However, before downloading the driver file, make sure it is compatible with your PC.
 If you use Windows 10 64-bit, the driver file should be for 64-bit Windows 10 version.
 Likewise, Windows 32-bit users must get the driver file designed for 32-Windows 10 PC.

 - Double-click the driver setup file to launch the installation process

 - Restart Windows after the installation is complete

 A driver update tool makes easy work of updating a driver.
 This software will update the outdated network and other drivers.
 If you would rather have a tool update all outdated drivers for you instead of spending time trying to locate relevant drivers yourself, consider using a driver update tool.